 If your meat doesn’t brown, it means one of two things, or possibly both.

-- You did not have your heat high enough on the pan, it should be “screaming hot” (over medium high heat) we are not cooking the meat, but just browning the outside, sealing in the juices and creating flavor!
+- Searing requires HIGH HEAT, your pan should be “screaming hot” (over medium high heat) we are not cooking the meat, but just browning the outside, sealing in the juices and creating flavor!

 - Once the beef is seared, return to the crock pot (slow-cooker) and then pour the mixture over the roast.